-SeaWorld San Diego is one our most sought-after attractions, especially for visiting families.
-It’s easy to find hotels near SeaWorld San Diego as it’s on the edge of the Mission Bay neighborhood, near several other popular tourist neighborhoods, and not too far from the airport.
+SeaWorld San Diego is one of our most sought-after attractions, especially for visiting families.
+It’s easy to find hotels near SeaWorld San Diego as it’s on the edge of the Mission Bay neighborhood, near several other popular tourist neighborhoods, and close to the San Diego airport.

-There are no hotels near SeaWorld San Diego that are closer than about a 25-minute walk.
-The good news is that driving there or using Uber is easy to do, thanks to its large parking lot.
+There are no hotels near SeaWorld San Diego that are closer than a nearly 25-minute walk.
+The good news is that driving there is easy to do, thanks to its large parking lot.
+You can also easily take a rideshare like Uber.

-This list is designed to cite best-reviewed in all price ranges that are as close to SeaWorld San Diego as possible.
+This list is designed to cite best-reviewed hotels in all price ranges that are as close to SeaWorld San Diego as possible.
 It’s a bit more varied than others I’ve put together because it covers multiple neighborhoods.
-The Mission Beach and Old Town neighborhoods are both near the SeaWorld San Diego.
+To give you an idea, the Mission Beach and Old Town neighborhoods are both near SeaWorld San Diego.

-Though they’re a bit further afield, Downtown San Diego hotels and La Jolla hotels would also be completely fine for a SeaWorld-centric visit as well and are recommended for those seeking a luxury hotel option, as there are none on this list.
+Though they’re a bit further afield, Downtown San Diego hotels and La Jolla hotels would also be completely fine for a SeaWorld-centric visit as well.
+I recommend looking in these two areas for those seeking a true luxury hotel option, as there are none on this list.

-Why go: Families love the Hyatt Regency Mission Bay Spa & Marina.
-It’s the only hotel in San Diego with multiple water slides (age restrictions apply).
-This hotel is four blocks to Belmont Park, our seaside amusement park, and Mission Beach.
-Here, there are also quite a few restaurants and shops to enjoy, too.
+Why go: Families love the Hyatt Regency Mission Bay Spa & Marina and it just completed a $65 million renovation.
+It’s one of the only hotels with water slides in San Diego (there are three and guests must be 42″ or taller to use them).
+Walk four blocks to Belmont Park, our seaside amusement park, and the ocean beach at Mission Beach where there are also quite a few restaurants and shops along the beach boardwalk and main street.

-Beach amenities: While located on Mission Bay, they do not have a bay beach at the hotel.
+Beach amenities: While located on Mission Bay, there is no bay beach at the hotel but one of the best things to do at Mission Bay is watersports.
 Mission Bay Sports Center rents jet skis, kayaks, boats, water skis and bikes to use on the bay.
+And you can enjoy private and group charters by Gone Sailing which depart from the hotel’s marina, too.

 - Pillow top Hyatt Grand beds